 If booking dates should fall on a weekend or holiday, reservation requests will be accepted on the weekday immediately preceding.
-Faculty applications for courses to be held at ArtStreet will be distributed and accepted prior to general request dates.
+Faculty applications for courses to be held at ArtStreet will be accepted prior to general request dates.

 The University of Dayton policy on alcohol is consistent with that of the state law of Ohio.
 Ohio state law prohibits the sale of, or consumption of any alcoholic beverage by any person under the age of 21.
 Any event involving alcohol MUST be pre-approved by ArtStreet management.